-When shopping for ham, you have many choices.
-Regardless of which one you choose, adding a glaze contributes to the appearance and flavor.
-Most hams have been smoked and many are fully cooked, simply requiring heating.
+In short, you can glaze any ham!
+Regardless of which one you choose, glazing ham adds flavor, color, and sheen.
+Most hams available at your grocery store have been smoked and are fully cooked, simply requiring heating.
 Spiral-cut hams are popular because they are presliced and easy to serve.
-Even if your spiral-cut ham comes with a glaze packet, you may want to create your own easy ham glaze recipe to wow the crowd.
+Even if your spiral-cut ham comes with a glaze packet, you may want to create your own simple glaze recipe to wow the crowd.

-Preheat oven to 350 degrees F. Place ham on the oven rack in a shallow roasting pan.
+Preheat the oven to 325°F. Place ham on the oven rack in a shallow roasting pan.
 Insert an oven-safe meat thermometer into center of ham, making sure it does not touch bone.
-Bake the ham uncovered.
-Be sure to follow your recipe to make sure you have the correct bake time for your type of ham.
+Bake the ham covered or uncovered as directed.
+Follow your recipe to make sure you have the correct bake time for your type of ham.
 Find more information and tips in our story about how to cook ham.

-There are endless ham glaze recipes, but most are made with fruits, preserves, or chutneys, such as oranges, cherries, cranberries, apricots, and mango.
-These sweet, fruity flavors pair deliciously with saltier ham.
+There are endless ham glaze recipes, but most are made with fruits, preserves, or chutneys that include oranges, cherries, cranberries, apricots, or mango.
+These sweet, fruity flavors pair deliciously with salty ham.
 All glazes contain added sugar or sugar-containing ingredients, such as barbecue sauce or marmalade.
-As glazes heat in the oven, the sugar caramelizes, creating a rich, glossy coating.
-Many cooks like to add a little kick to their glaze with a couple of drained, chopped chipotle peppers.
-And don't forget mustard-based glaze, a classic flavor complement for ham.
-Regardless of which flavor you choose, most glazes take only minutes to fix using just a few ingredients.
+As a glaze heats in the oven, the sugar caramelizes, creating a rich, glossy coating.
+Many cooks like to add a little kick to their glaze with a couple of drained, chopped chipotle chile peppers.
+And don't forget mustard-base glaze, a classic flavor complement for ham.
+Regardless of what flavor you choose, most glazes take only minutes to create using just a few ingredients.

 How much glaze do you need for your ham?

-Because we know there's no glaze as popular as a brown sugar glaze, here's the full scoop on how to make a homemade ham glaze with brown sugar is a classic glaze for ham.
+Because we know there's no glaze as popular as a brown sugar glaze, here's the full scoop on how to make a homemade ham glaze with brown sugar.
 Follow our recipe to learn how to glaze a ham with brown sugar, or use our tips to improve one of your favorite recipes!

-In a medium saucepan, stir together sugar, vinegar, and mint sprigs.
-Bring to boiling.
-Reduce heat.
+In a medium saucepan stir together sugar, vinegar, and mint sprigs.
+Bring to a boil and reduce heat.
 Boil gently, uncovered, about 30 minutes or until reduced to 1 cup.
 Remove from heat.
-Remove and discard mint.
-After baking the ham until a meat thermometer registers 125 degrees F, brush ham with some of the glaze.
+Remove and discard the mint sprigs.
+Bake the ham until a meat thermometer registers 125°F, then brush ham with some of the glaze.

-Bake ham with glaze on for 20 to 30 minutes more, or until a meat thermometer registers 135 degrees F, brushing three more times with additional glaze.
-Sprinkle with pepper.
-Let stand 15 minutes before carving (the meat's temperature will rise 5 degrees F during standing to the safe temperature of 140 degrees F.) Serve meat on a platter layered with green tops of uncooked leeks and green onions, if desired.
+Bake ham with glaze on for 20 to 30 minutes more or until a meat thermometer registers 135°F, brushing three more times with additional glaze.
 Sprinkle with pepper, if desired.
+Let stand 15 minutes before carving (the meat's temperature will rise 5°F during standing to the safe temperature of 140°F).
+Serve meat on a platter layered with green tops of uncooked leeks and green onions, if desired.
 Bring any remaining glaze to boiling and serve with ham.